Several years ago, I contributed an article to the Civil War Token Journal on one of my favorite tokens.

-I revisit it and send along with some excerpts:
+I revisited it and send it along with some excerpts:

 The Prairie Flower Token